kora-projects/kora-docs/mkdocs/blog/en/kora-enterprise-ready-without-universe.md

 The modern ecosystem has mature answers.
 A framework can integrate instead of recreate.
 That is a major reason a smaller framework can still be enterprise-ready today.

-## The Company Platform Can Choose Where Abstraction Lives
+## The Company Platform Can Choose Where Abstraction Lives { #abstraction-location }

 Some organizations prefer: